-Respiratory Medicine and Allergy clinical, translational and basic research programmes are internationally competitive.
-There is close integration between clinical departments at GSTT/KCH and KCL research-intensive departments.
-Opportunities for research exist within the MRC-Asthma UK Centre in Allergic Mechanisms of Asthma at KCL in partnership with Asthma UK, Imperial College and associated NHS Trusts; Sleep and Ventilation/Lane Fox Unit; Interstitial Lung Diseases Unit that has close links with Rheumatology/Lupus Unit; Critical Care Unit: Thoracic Oncology in collaboration with Thoracic Surgery.
-Imaging Sciences.
-Cancer Studies and Randal Centre for Cell and Molecular Biophysics.
+Individual Placement Descriptor (IPD) for the four-month academic placement Separate IPDs for clinical placements are available on foundation school websites Type of programme departments.
+Opportunities for research exist within the MRC-Asthma UK Centre in Allergic Mechanisms of Asthma at KCL in partnership with Asthma UK, Imperial College and associated NHS Trusts; Sleep and Ventilation/Lane Fox Unit; Interstitial Lung Diseases Unit that has close links with Rheumatology/Lupus Unit; Critical Care Unit; Thoracic Oncology in collaboration with Thoracic Surgery, Imaging Sciences, Cancer Studies and Randal Centre for Cell and Molecular Biophysics.
 Broad research areas covered include IgE structure, function and regulation; airways inflammation fibrosis and remodelling; prevention and therapy of allergy, asthma and chronic respiratory morbidity; tight junction biology; the EFGR network in normal airway epithelium and lung cancer; and Endobronchial Ultrasound in the diagnosis and management of Thoracic Diseases and lung physiology.
 Close interactions between non-clinical and clinical scientists provide improved opportunities for new ideas to arise and for discoveries from gene to bedside to be fully exploited for the benefit of health care.
+Structure of academic project/what expected